 It is important to preserve original identifiers in data products to assist in identifying data objects which describe the same real-world entity between different datasets, especially datasets from different specifications.
 For example: Identify instances of the same restricted area between ENC (S-101) and Marine Protected Area (S-122) datasets in an ECDIS.
 Another principle for preserving instance identifiers is to assist in identifying associated instances between datasets, especially datasets from different specifications.
 For example: S-124 Navigational Warning marking a light as out of order.
 This one navigational warning could be used to mark the issue in S-201, S-125 and S-101.
 Note that this requires the identifiers to be preserved so that the system can link the related feature instances.

 Persistent unique Identifiers would reduce the workload and likely issues with translation tables which have to be developed and maintained if various stakeholders use different Identifiers for the same feature; for example, a light has an IALA Identifier (created by a coastal authority) and a HO Identifier.
 The use of unique Identifiers will likely become more important as interoperability between various products within an S-100 based environment evolves.
-Thinking interoperability to the last consequence, the clear and standardised definition of the Unique Identifier’s structure becomes essential within that structure, and it is recommended that the Maritime Resource Name (MRN) concept, see Part 3 clause 3-10, be utilized as far as possible to have a common system of identifiers within the S-100 regime.
+Thinking interoperability to the last consequence, the clear and standardized definition of the Unique Identifier’s structure becomes essential within that structure, and it is recommended that the Maritime Resource Name (MRN) concept, see Part 3 clause 3-10, be utilized as far as possible to have a common system of identifiers within the S-100 regime.

 S-100 Product Specifications may implement an attribute called interoperabilityIdentifier.
 This attribute is intended to provide a persistent and unique identifier, to be expressed as an MRN, between features in datasets of different Product Specifications.
 In an S-100 ECDIS context, for instance, this would allow feature interrogation to include related features from different Product Specifications.
 Implementation of interoperabilityIdentifier is optional, see S-100 Part 3, clause 3-10.1.